|

 and a hood.

-The three primary types of wet suits are spring suits, full suits, and
+The three primary types of wetsuits are spring suits, full suits, and

 long johns.
 A spring suit, or shortie, covers its wearer's torso